identix-space/Everscale-SSI-Contest-Stage4/docs/vc-brokerage-overview.md

 There can be many options to physically store the vault data in a secure manner (IPFS, cold storage, S3...);
 - UI to communicate to a user, a trust party, who is impersonated by the agent
 - VC Broker.

+The notion of 'wallet' here used due to common Web3 practice to impersonate an actor/user of blockchain or DeFi service via a *wallet* application.
+For the purposes of making financial transactions, a wallet app privately keeps a key pair, thus embodying an identity of a digital actor.
+VCBP requires more data to represent an agent, since trust transactions are more complex, and requires more than merely 'signing' operation as an agent's interface.
+'VcWallet' therefore becomes a trade-off term: it supersedes common 'wallets', but still recognizable for its protocol role for a user.

 ## Protocol extensibility dimensions